 This chapter describes the design guidelines for the VINETIC®-2CPE/-1CPE.
+There are no hardware changes necessary, when the VINETIC®-2CPE/-1CPE is changed from Version 2.1 to Version 2.2.
 The design guidelines for the SLIC are described in Chapter 3.
-The VINETIC®-2CPE/-1CPE offers the selection of different host interfaces, one PCM, up to two analog interfaces, one JTAG interface and eight GPIOs (only in the PG-TQFP-100-3/-18 package).
+The VINETIC®-2CPE/-1CPE offers the selection of different host interfaces, one PCM interface, up to two analog interfaces, one JTAG interface and eight GPIOs (only with the PG-TQFP-100 package).
 These interfaces are described in detail in the following chapters.